About the neighborhood

 Brewers Hill today

-20 years ago the Brewers Hill Neighborhood was an industrial wasteland – a distant reminder of two of Baltimore’s landmark breweries, the Gunther Brewery and the National Brewery.
+20 years ago the Brewers Hill was a blight – a distant reminder of two of Baltimore’s landmark breweries, the Gunther Brewery and the National Brewery.

-Today, Brewers Hill is a revived metropolis with nearly 30 acres of office, residential, and retail space, all only a few blocks away from the marvelous Baltimore waterfront featuring over 85 businesses and 2,000 residents.
+Today, Brewers Hill is a revived community with over 30 acres of office, residential, and retail space, all only a few blocks away from the marvelous Baltimore waterfront featuring over 85 businesses and 2,000 residents.

-Over the past decade, while other Baltimore neighborhoods have faltered under a difficult economic climate, Brewers Hill has thrived.
-In the last decade, the community has witnessed the development of three luxury apartment complexes, namely The Gunther Apartments, The Domain at Brewers Hill, and The Porter Apartments.
-Alta Brewers Hill, a project currently in its development phase, will bring 370 more residential units to the neighborhood, and is primed to bolster an already vibrant local community.
+Over the past decade, the community has witnessed the development of four luxury apartment complexes, namely The Gunther Apartments, The Domain Brewers Hill, The Porter Brewers Hill, and Alta Brewers Hill, projects that bring over 1,100 residential units to the neighborhood, and is primed to bolster an already vibrant local community.
 Another 400 units are under construction and will be delivered by the Fall of 2022.

-Brewers Hill is also home to a number of successful businesses, including Canton Self Storage, Advertising.com (AOL), and Cigna HealthSpring.
-The new Brewers Hill Hub is Baltimore’s most modern and comprehensive shared office space and is the preferred workplace of several large brands and smaller teams.
+Brewers Hill is also home to over 85 successful businesses, including Canton Self Storage, TBC Advertising, PGDx, Cigna and Nexus Veterinary Specialists.
+The Brewers Hill Hub is Baltimore’s most modern and comprehensive shared office space and is the preferred workplace of several large brands and smaller teams.

 Whether you are looking for a place to live, bring your business to, a quick lunch or workout, or simply spend a casual night out, Brewers Hill is the place to be.
 Join us and become part of Baltimore’s fastest growing and most fun community!

 National Brewery history